Accelerated Dual-Degree Bachelor’s/JD (3+3) Program

 Qualifications

 Select students are invited to participate in the program.
-These include students admitted to a major in the College of Arts and Sciences, School of Business, School of Communications, School of Computing and Engineering or School of Health Sciences at Quinnipiac and who score 1200 or higher on the SAT (critical reading plus math) or an ACT composite of 25 or higher, and indicate an interest in “pre-law” or “combined BA or BS/JD.”
+These include students admitted to a major in the College of Arts & Sciences, School of Business, School of Communications, School of Computing & Engineering or School of Health Sciences at Quinnipiac, who have a cumulative high school GPA of 3.50 or higher on a 4.00 scale, score 1200 or higher on the SAT (critical reading plus math) or an ACT composite of 25 or higher, and indicate an interest in “pre-law” or “combined BA or BS/JD.”
 Students interested in the program who are close to but do not meet the admission criteria may apply to the Office of Undergraduate Admissions for special consideration.

 Students accepted into the program by Undergraduate Admissions in their first year and who receive a Quinnipiac merit scholarship will have the scholarship renewed each year of the six-year program provided they meet ALL of the following requirements: